SunTrust Banks Inc. (STI:US) sold its largest U.S. structured note last month, almost two years after entering the market.

 The bank issued $22.5 million of three-year, fixed-to- floating rate securities on July 26, according to data compiled by Bloomberg of sales registered with the U.S. Securities and Exchange Commission.
-The Atlanta-based company (STI) sold $27.5 million of notes in July, topping its total issuance of $23.4 million last year.
+The Atlanta-based company (STI:US) sold $27.5 million of notes in July, topping its total issuance of $23.4 million last year.

 While SunTrust isn’t in the top 10 of U.S. issuers, dominated by Bank of America Corp.’s $3.34 billion of sales this year, the size of its offerings has increased since the first one, on Oct.
 26, 2010, Bloomberg data show.
 SunTrust’s deals averaged $1.48 million in 2010, $5.86 million in 2011, and $10.2 million this year.